ivogeorg/jitt/design-spike-2.md

       3. Calculus-based.
       4. Upper-division.
       5. Graduate-level.
+   2. This is a first step toward figuring out how to maintain domain knowledge in a hierarchy of academic difficulty.
-   2. In general, these should be configurable by the instructor.
+   3. In general, these levels should be configurable by the instructor, though concensus and normativity are desired.
 3. Quesitons can be searched by users based on:
    1. Author.
    2. Topic.